timelygator/TimelyGator/docs/sprint/Sprint2.md

     - Built using the latest Chrome extension guidelines and technologies.
     - Ensures compliance with Chrome Web Store policies.

+- Swagger API Documentation
+  - **API Documentation:** Generated detailed documentation for the TimelyGator API using Swagger.
+    - Used the `swag` package to automatically generate API documentation.
+    - Ensured that all API endpoints, request/response formats, and error codes were documented.
+  - **API Testing:** Validated the API documentation by testing each endpoint using Swagger UI.
+    - Verified that the API responses matched the expected formats.
+    - Ensured that the API was fully functional and ready for integration with the frontend.
+  - **Postman Collection:** Created a Postman collection for testing the TimelyGator API.
+    - Included sample requests for each endpoint to facilitate testing and debugging.
+    - Ensured that the Postman collection was up-to-date with the latest API changes.

 ## Unit Tests

 The following unit tests were written for the frontend and backend components.